port-labs/react-data-grid/README.md

 # For PORT developers, how to contribute to this library:

 Please run `npm install && npm run build && npm run build:types`, create a branch and submit a PR.
 There is no need to publish an npm package.
+Port's frontend will use the version of this library directly from the `lib` folder.

 # react-data-grid